 The School of Mathematical Sciences at Monash University is a world-class centre for research in diverse areas of mathematical sciences.
 Researchers in the School hold numerous ARC research grants.
-In 2016, the School is home to two Laureate Professors, five Future Fellows, and eight DECRA Fellows.
+In 2016, the School is home to two Laureate Professors, three Future Fellows, and six DECRA Fellows.
 The School hosts regular research seminars and runs a summer workshop and visitor program.
 Recent and future events include:

 Australasian Conference on General Relativity and Gravitation , December 2015.

 Workshop on Numerical PDEs, February 2016.

 Workshop on Analysis, Geometry and Mathematical Relativity , February 2016.